viur-framework/viur-docs/source/training.rst

     name = stringBone(descr="Name", required=True)

-After that, entities with this skeleton can only be stored when at least the name field is not empty.
+After that, users will only be able to add/save entities with this skeleton if name is set.
+The developer however can still decide to ignore these constrains.

 ------------------------------
 Adding, modifying and deleting